Etiuni: Ethno-linguistic makeup

 Igor Diakonov considered it possible that the Etiuni were a Hurro-Urartian people, although he did not explain his reasoning for this classification.

 More recently, Armen Petrosyan, linguist Hrach Martirosyan, and other scholars have suggested Armenian etymologies for a number of Etiunian personal, place, tribal, and religious names.
 Armenian names and words have been identified in Urartu as well, suggesting the possibility that Armenian speaking tribes could have constituted part of the populations of both lands.

 In addition to Armenian speaking populations, there were also likely Scythian and/or Cimmerian tribes present in Etiuni or its vicinity.
 The names of the Etiunian land Ishkugul (probably near Gyumri) and its prince, Saga-tur or Sagaputara (perhaps the Skayordi of Moses of Khorene) are suggestive of the presence of Scythians and/or Cimmerians.

 Rulers

-The Urartians only named one king of Etiuni, Diaṣuni of Iga (or Iya).
-Petrosyan etymologized Diaṣuni as being an otherwise unattested Armenian name meaning "born of god" (տիւ + ծնուն), comparing it to Greek Diogenes (Διογένης), Thracian Diazenus, Celtic Divogenos, and Sanskrit Devaja (देवजा).
+The Urartians only named one king of Etiuni, Diuṣini of Iga (or Iya).
+Petrosyan etymologized Diuṣini as being an otherwise unattested Armenian name meaning "born of god" (տիւ + ծնուն), comparing it to Greek Diogenes (Διογένης), Thracian Diazenus, Celtic Divogenos, and Sanskrit Devaja (देवजा).

 Other kings of regions of Etiuni were likely rulers of smaller kingdoms or local chieftains.
-These included: Murinu of Uelikuni, Murini of Abiliani, Ṣinalbi of Lueḫi, Rashu of Ruishia, and Kapurini of Iga (Iya).
+These included: Nidini of Uelikuḫi, Murinu of Uelikuḫi, Murini of Abiliani, Ṣinalbi of Lueḫi, Rašu of Ruišia, and Kapurini of Iga (Iya).